FMotalleb/ovpn_tunnel/README.md

 ## How to run

+0. build this container on your own machine
 1. set your ovpn username and password in vpn/vpn.auth file
 2. update contents of vpn/vpn.conf with your own .ovpn file
 3. use the run command below to open a port to server only visible to the ovpn client